Modeling Tree Diameter Growth

 sufficiently integrable.

-Small empirical effective sample sizes indicate strong empirical
+Small empirical effective sample sizes result in imprecise Markov chain

 The saturating tree depth and low emprical effective sample size warnings are consistent with strong posterior uncertainties.
 Fortunately these warnings indicate inefficient posterior computation but not inaccurate posterior computation.
 Similarly the \hat{\xi} warnings indicate that the marginal posterior distribution for the 11th tree is heavy-tailed.
 Heavy-tailed posterior distributions require Stan to work harder but don’t necessarily obstruct accurate computation.